jshuo/phoenix-multi-agent-soc/diagram/aiot-block.md

 As shown in the architecture diagram, the contextual fusion layer feeds additional context into the RL state builder:

-- **Cargo Type**: Influences decision thresholds (perishable, electronics, hazardous, bulk)
+- **Cargo Type**: One-hot encoded vectors representing cargo categories (perishable, electronics, hazardous, bulk) for efficient neural network processing
-- **Forwarder Quality**: UNK/LOW/MED/HIGH quality buckets affecting trust levels
+- **Forwarder Quality**: One-hot encoded quality vectors (UNK/LOW/MED/HIGH) derived from quality assessments affecting trust levels

-This context helps the DQN make more informed decisions based on business logic and operational constraints, while the core state space focuses on the technical telemetry and anomaly detection features.
+This context uses one-hot encoding to help the DQN make more informed decisions based on business logic and operational constraints, while the core state space focuses on the technical telemetry and anomaly detection features.

 ## Data Flow